vuikit/vuikit/README.md

 ### Browser

-Make sure UIkit and Vue latest version assets are loaded upfront and then load `dist/vuikit.css` and `dist/vuikit.js`.
+Make sure jQuery, UIkit and Vue are loaded upfront and then load `dist/vuikit.js`.

 ## Documentation, Demo & Playground